Cedrus libani: Distribution and habitat

 C. libani var. libani is endemic to elevated mountains around the Eastern Mediterranean in Lebanon, Syria, and Turkey.
 The tree grows in well-drained calcareous lithosols on rocky, north- and west-facing slopes and ridges and thrives in rich loam or a sandy clay in full sun.
-Its natural habitat is characterized by warm, dry summers and cool, moist winters with an annual precipitation of 1000 to 1500 mm; the trees are blanketed by a heavy snow cover at the higher altitudes.
-In Lebanon and Turkey, it occurs most abundantly at altitudes of 1300 to 3000 m, where it forms pure forests or mixed forests with Cilician fir (Abies cilicica), European black pine (Pinus nigra), Turkish pine (Pinus brutia), and several juniper species.
+Its natural habitat is characterised by warm, dry summers and cool, moist winters with an annual precipitation of 1000 to 1500 mm; the trees are blanketed by a heavy snow cover at the higher elevations.
+In Lebanon and Turkey, it occurs most abundantly at elevations of 1300 to 3000 m, where it forms pure forests or mixed forests with Cilician fir (Abies cilicica), European black pine (Pinus nigra), Turkish pine (Pinus brutia), and several juniper species.
 In Turkey, it can occur as low as 500 m.